Effective October 15, 2020 (see archived versions)

 |Microsoft||business operations, audit, detect, debug, R&D, marketing|

 |A4 Technologies||audit, detect, debug, R&D|

 |audit, detect, marketing research (advertising features are turned off, search console is on)|

 |ActiveCampaign||business operations, audit, detect, debug, R&D, marketing|

 We have selected ActiveCampaign because their privacy practices and policies are consistent with the needs of the education market.
 We use ActiveCampaign on our website.
 We do not use ActiveCampaign site tracking.
 We do tell ActiveCampaign about key user actions for adult users.
 This allows us to provide just-in-time support and to run our recommendation engine for our adult users.
 We provide you with a variety of tools to opt in and out of how we use ActiveCampaign data.
 Options include notices only, newsletters about teaching, creating, and selling Boom Cards.
-Any marketing use of your personal ActiveCampaign data is opt-in.
-We may use aggregate ActiveCampaign data to evaluate and plan external marketing, but will not use that data to target you specifically.
+Any marketing use of Educator ActiveCampaign data is opt-in, and make include information about Boom Learning profession development and Boom Cards resources of interest to the Educator.
+We may use aggregate ActiveCampaign data to evaluate and plan external marketing, but will not use that data to target you specifically on an advertising media that is not ActiveCampaign (for example we will not upload your ActiveCampaign information to deliver a targeted ad to you on Facebook).
 You can always request to see your full ActiveCampaign data map and to have us update or delete information in the map.

 We use these additional providers in support of our operations.
 They may collect information and provide it to us but we do not provide personal information to them.